Roman Abramovich: Political career

 "Everyone's got their own reason.
 Some believe it's because I spent some of my childhood in the far north that I helped Chukotka, some believe it's because I had a difficult childhood that I helped Chukotka, some believe it's because I stole money that I helped Chukotka.
 None of these is real.
 When you come out and you see a situation and there are 50,000 people, you want to do something.
 I haven't seen anything worse than what I saw there in my life."

 — –Abramovich, on his political and charitable effort in Chukotka.

 In 1999, Abramovich was elected to the State Duma as the representative for the Chukotka Autonomous Okrug, an impoverished region in the Russian Far East.
-He started the charity Pole of Hope to help the people of Chukotka, especially children, and in December 2000, was elected governor of Chukotka, replacing Aleksandr Nazarov.
+He started the charity Pole of Hope to help the people of Chukotka, especially children, and in December 2000, was elected Governor of Chukotka Autonomous Okrug, replacing Aleksandr Nazarov.

-Abramovich was the governor of Chukotka from 2000 to 2008.
-It is believed that he invested over US$1.3 billion (€925 million) in the region.
-Abramovich was awarded the Order of Honour for his "huge contribution to the economic development of the autonomous district [of Chukotka]", by a decree signed by the President of Russia.
+As governor, Abramovich spent approximately GBP1.5 billion of his own money to build schools, hospitals and infrastructure in Chukotka through his charity the Pole of Hope.
+Abramovich was awarded the Order of Honour for his contribution to the economic development of the region by a decree signed by the President of Russia.

+Abramovich tried to resign in 2007, but agreed to stay on at the request of Vladimir Putin.

-In early July 2008, it was announced that President Dmitry Medvedev had accepted Abramovich's request to resign as governor of Chukotka, although his various charitable activities in the region would continue.
-In the period 2000–2006 the average salaries in Chukotka increased from about US$165 (€117/£100) per month in 2000 to US$826 (€588/£500) per month in 2006.
+In early July 2008, to spend more time in the West, and because he felt that his job as governor was completed, Abramovich resigned as governor of Chukotka, although his various charitable activities in the region continued.
+The average salaries in Chukotka increased from about US$165 (€117/£100) per month in 2000 to US$826 (€588/£500) per month in 2006.